 Ms. Griebel provided an overview of Barkman statistics and events.
 She reviewed circulation, visits, program attendance and computer use statistics.
 Visits were a little down from April of last year, and they have been working hard to push programs with some extra outreach with visits to schools and field trips to the library, and that has gone very well this month.
 She reviewed the overall trend for circulation and hopes to see a spike in July.
 Over the last twelve-month period through April 2015, Barkman circulated 413,173 items.
 She reviewed the breakdown of the type of items in the collection with juvenile print being the largest part of the collection which also includes youth and teen materials, followed by adult print and adult DVDs.
-Ms. Griebel then reviewed the turnover rates which measures the circulation against the holdings.
-Adult videos have the largest turnover rate.
+Ms. Griebel then reviewed the largest turnover rate.
 Ms. Griebel said customers want to see what is available on the cart rather than what is on the shelf, and Barkman plans to provide more DVD displays.